pcawte/AgDev/README.md

 Commands can be sent by:

-- `putch()` - single character (this is not part of the C standard library, on MS-DOS systems it is defined in `<conio.h>`
+- `putch()` - single character (this is not part of the C standard library)

 - `mos_puts()` - multi-character string

-Both of  which output directly to MOS/VDP - note that they are not part of STDIO library and not subject to CR/LF translation or redirection.
+Both of these output directly to MOS/VDP - note that they are not part of STDIO library and not subject to CR/LF translation or redirection.

 Convenience functions for many VDU commands are supplied in AgDev.
-For example, to change the screen MODE to 3, the C call `vdp_mode(3);` will send `22,3` as single bytes to the output, equivalent to `putch(22);putch(3);` For a list of these functions see `<vdp_vdu.h>`.
-Additional functions related to keyboard detection are found in `<vdp_key.h>`.
+For example, to change the screen MODE to 3, the C call `vdp_mode(3);` will send `22,3` as single bytes to the output, equivalent to `putch(22); putch(3);` For a list of these functions see `<vdp_vdu.h>`.
+Additional functions related to keyboard handling are found in `<vdp_key.h>`.